invertase/react-native-firebase/docs/perf/usage/index.md

 ## Add the Performance Monitoring Plugin

+> If you're using Expo, make sure to add the `@react-native-firebase/perf` config plugin to your `app.json` or `app.config.js`.
+It handles the below installation steps for you.
+For instructions on how to do that, view the [Expo](/#expo) installation section.

 On Android, you need to install the Google Performance Monitoring Plugin which enables automatic HTTPS network request monitoring.